tattn/SwipeTransition/README.md

 # License

-SwipeBackable is released under the MIT license.
+BackSwipeable is released under the MIT license.
 See LICENSE for details.